instadw/instadwell-blog/_posts/2025-10-18-affordable-student-housing-in-india-find-verified-rooms-near-you.md

 ## **How to Find the Best Student Rooms Near You**

-Finding student housing is now easier than ever.
+Finding affordable student housing is now easier than ever.
 Here’s a simple guide:

 ### Step 1: Start Early